opensimworld/active-npcs/README.md

 Bob * = ALLOW *
 ```

 An example __permissions notecard is given below which blocks any avatar from controlling the NPC "Alice" and disallows the "exec" command, but allows exceptions to certain users.
-It also Blocks "evil user" from any command:
+It also blocks "evil user" from any command:
 ```
 Alice * = DENY *
 * exec = DENY *